emilycalvert/DSPT10PT_Sophie_Emily_Project/README.md

 2. Install the required Python packages:

-3. Open and run the `preprocessing_and_eda.ipynb` Jupyter notebook to understand how the data was preprocessed and explored.
+3. Open and run the Preprocessing and EDA Jupyter notebook to understand how the data was preprocessed and explored.

-5. Open and run the `model.ipynb` Jupyter notebook to understand how the model was trained and evaluated.
+5. Open and run the Notebook Jupyter notebook to understand how the model was trained and evaluated.

-6. Use the saved model in `model_archive.zip` to make predictions on new satellite images.

 ## Results